Personal Health Records

 Record Keeping

 A complete longitudinal patient health record may feasibly span 100 years or more.
-This presents numerous challenges, espcially considering that the earliest EMR systems were only first written in the early 1970s.
-Statue of limitations require that healthcare practitioners keep pediatric records until an 18th birthday, but even an 18 year storage requirement by providers falls well short of a 76yr life expectancy.
-Anybody over 30 years of age is therefore almost guaranteed to have some records on hardcopy paper, compact disk, USB drive, floppy drive, or other storage medium.
+This presents numerous challenges, especially considering that the earliest EMR systems were only first written in the early 1970s.
+Statute of limitations specify that healthcare practitioners keep pediatric records until an 18th birthday, but even an 18 year storage requirement by providers falls well short of a 76yr lifespan.
+Anybody over 30 years of age is therefore almost guaranteed to have some records on hardcopy paper, compact disk, USB drive, floppy drive, or other storage mediums.

-As such, this implementation guide concerns itself with this specific data storage challenge that is unique to patients, and does not immediately assume availability of B2B over-the-wire data interfaces.
-This guide differs from guides produced by other working groups, in that it is less concerned with over-the-wire workflows, and more concerned with the notion of a patient asking for a copy of their complete medical history, and how that would work with compact disks, digital video disks, thumbdrive, and other storage devices for bulk data; and how that would be imported into the another system.
+As such, this implementation guide is particularly concerned with this data storage challenge that is unique to patients, and does not immediately assume availability of B2B over-the-wire data interfaces.
+This guide differs from guides produced by other working groups, in that it is less concerned with over-the-wire workflows, and more concerned with the notion of a patient asking for a copy of their complete medical history, and how that would work with devices… be they smartphones, consumer medical devices, compact disks (CD), digital video disks (DVD), thumbdrives, and other storage devices for bulk data; and how that would be imported into the another system.

 FHIR Storage

 A useful way to think of data storage is in terms of slow-motion data transfer.
-The earliest electronic data storage devices were actually cathode ray tubes, the same devices used in computer monitors for decades.
-As such, there isn’t as much difference as one may think between the devices that store bits and the devices that transmit data to a person’s eyes or transmits data over the wire.
-These things are actually quite similar, if one considers the storage device as similar to an actor on the wire that can send or receive data.
-In this sense, storage is just like any other data transfer - but with the ability to press a pause button indefinately mid-transfer.
+The earliest electronic data storage devices were cathode ray tubes, the same devices used in computer monitors for decades.
+As such, there isn't as much difference between the devices that store bits and the devices that display data or transmits data over the wire as many people think.
+If one considers the storage device as an actor on the wire that can send or receive data, storage is just like any other data transfer - but with the ability to press a pause button indefinately mid-transfer.

 • Systems MUST use FHIR data schemas to claim to be compliant with this IG.

-• Systems SHOULD use the same MIME types when possible.
+• Systems SHOULD use the .phr and .sphr MIME types when possible.

 • Systems MAY treat directories as Bundle entries or NDJSON lines by default.